SamuliLam/metrocloud-data-pipeline/README.md

 # IoT Data Ingestion Pipeline with Multi-Broker Kafka and Schema Registry

-A scalable and fault-tolerant data pipeline that collects real-time IoT sensor data from RuuviTag sensors via ESP32 gateway, processes it through a multi-broker Kafka cluster with Schema Registry validation, and stores it in TimescaleDB for time-series analytics.
+A scalable and fault-tolerant data pipeline that collects real-time IoT sensor data from RuuviTag sensors via ESP32 gateway, processes it through a multi-broker Kafka cluster with Schema Registry validation, stores it in TimescaleDB for time-series analytics, and provides comprehensive monitoring via Prometheus and Grafana.

 ## Project Overview

 This project implements a complete near real-time IoT data pipeline with the following components:

-- `Real-Time Data Collection`:Collects real-time data with real IoT devices - specifically RuuviTags as BLE sensors and an ESP32 as a gateway and MQTT for network protocol
+- `Real-Time Data Collection`: Collects real-time data with real IoT devices - specifically RuuviTags as BLE sensors and an ESP32 as a gateway and MQTT for network protocol
 - `Data Simulation`: Simulates multiple IoT sensors (temperature, humidity, pressure, motion, light, etc.,) to generate data
 - `Data Ingestion`: Uses Confluet-Kafka-Python for reliable, scalable data ingestion
 - `Data Processing`: Processes and filters the data, generating alerts for anomalies
 - `Data Storage`: Uses TimescaleDB for time-series data storage with automatic archiving
+- `Monitoring & Observability`: Comprehensive monitoring with Prometheus, Grafana, and AlertManager
-- `Monitoring`: Kafka UI for observability and operational insights
+- `Alerting`: Real-time alerts for systems and data anomalies

 ## Key Features